TheLastCylon/ecosystem/documentation/statistics_keeper.md

 on your terminal.

-The one where `type` is set to `gathered`, gives you the data as it was, for the 5-minute period before the current 5-minute period.
+The one where `type` is set to `gathered`, gives you the data as it was, for the 5-minute period before the current gathering period.

 Here's what I got: